eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |TransportConfigQos::listen_socket_buffer_size-api|:
   The listen socket buffer size is also created with the system default size, but it can be changed using this data member.
+* |TransportConfigQos::builtin_transports_reception_threads-api|:
+  The |ThreadSettings| for the reception threads of the builtin transports.

 .. note::
      This QoS Policy concerns to |DomainParticipant| entities.